Aaron Chatterji

-Aaron "Ronnie" Chatterji (born July 22, 1978) is an American academic and policymaker who served as acting deputy director of the National Economic Council and the White House Coordinator for CHIPS Implementation during the Biden administration from September 2022 until August 2023.
-He was previously the Chief Economist of the U.S. Department of Commerce, advising the Secretary of Commerce on domestic and international economic issues.
-Following his departure from the Biden administration, he returned to his post as the Mark Burgess & Lisa Benson-Burgess Distinguished Professor of Business and Public Policy at Duke's Fuqua School of Business where he focuses on innovation, entrepreneurship, strategic management, and corporate social responsibility.
+Aaron "Ronnie" Chatterji (born July 22, 1978) is an American academic and policymaker who served as acting deputy director of the National Economic Council and the White House coordinator for CHIPS Implementation during the Biden administration from September 2022 until August 2023.
+He was previously the chief economist of the U.S. Department of Commerce, advising the Secretary of Commerce on domestic and international economic issues.
+Following his departure from the Biden administration, he returned to his post as the Mark Burgess and Lisa Benson-Burgess distinguished professor of business and public policy at Duke's Fuqua School of Business where he focuses on innovation, entrepreneurship, strategic management, and corporate social responsibility.

 Life

 Chatterji completed his bachelor's degree in economics from Cornell University.
 After working as a financial analyst at Goldman Sachs, he received his Ph.D. from the Haas School of Business at the University of California at Berkeley.

 He has been married to his wife, Neely Shah, since 2010.